ScotlandIS always seek to bring you informed advice and information to ensure your business is resilient.

 - Regular cleaning and disinfection of frequently touched objects and surfaces such as telephones, keyboards, door handles, desks and tables.

-- Introduce a policy to allow employees to work remotely if required
+- Introduce a policy to allow employees to work remotely when required

 With immediate effect, all visitors to ScotlandIS, or team members at external meetings, will be asked to confirm: